Cause and Effect Card Game Activity

 What You Do:

 Step 2: Both you and your child should take a sheet of construction paper or other sturdy paper and set up two columns with a line down the middle.
 One side will be for a list of causes and the other, a list of effects.
-You will be cutting each cause and effect into cards, so make sure to leave enough space.
+You will be cutting the causes and effects into cards, so make sure to leave enough space.
 Each of you should come up with 20 cause-and-effect relationships, keeping them secret from the other person.
 For example:

 |Paul was not able to practice lacrosse today||because he had the flu.|